I. Identity and contact details of the data controller

 1. Duration of storage

-The data generated by the company profiles is not stored in our own systems.
+The data generated by the company website is not stored in our own systems.

 1. Exercising your rights

-You can object at any time to the processing of your personal data that we collect within the framework of your use of our LinkedIn or Xing profile and assert your rights as a data subject mentioned under the “Your rights” section of this privacy policy.
-Please send us an email to datenschutz@seeberger.de.
+You can object to the processing of your personal data that we collect in the context of your use of our corporate presence at any time and assert your rights as a data subject as set out in the “Your rights” section of this privacy policy.

 The website is hosted on servers of a service provider commissioned by us.